mkierzenka/SWDevProj/report/doc.md

 the duplicate Column classes for each type.
 Instead, we can just have a field in Column that describes the type.

-The DataFrame will hold a KVStore object so that it can look up data as requested by the user.
+The DataFrame will hold a KVStore object that contains the frame's actual data.
+Not only does the DataFrame need this object, but also any other objects within the frame that need to store and request data

 The DataFrame will have methods that support converting data types into frames.
 An example is fromArray; it will take in an array of a certain type, and it will return the DataFrame